 The national voice of the zoo and aquarium community

-Unite the Canadian zoo and aquarium community in connecting people to nature through demonstrating dedication to conservation and excellence in animal care.
+Unite the Canadian Zoo and Aquarium community in connecting people to nature through animals.

 The annual meetings have become increasingly important venues for discussions of legislation with regulatory agencies.
 Professional development, presentations of achievement awards and animal exchange activities, all combined to draw increasing numbers of Canadians to the conferences.
 With the exception of 1995, which was a joint meeting held with the AZA in Seattle, Canadian zoo and aquarium staff have gathered each year in a different Canadian city.
 The meeting held in Saskatoon, Saskatchewan in 2005 was the 29th time delegates have gathered, this time to celebrate the 30th anniversary of that momentous day in Calgary in 1975.